Updated Binding Technology

 Hands-On Review of the Lightning Ascent

 The Lightning Ascent is for the adventurer yearning to get deep into the backcountry and high on icy summits.
-The combination of burly bindings, aggressive traction, and heel lifts for steep terrain make for an impressive all-around snowshoe that was an obvious choice for an award.
-This snowshoe was our previous Editors' Choice and while it has now been edged out by the Tubbs Mountaineer with its slightly better flotation and fantastic bindings, the Lightning remains the best choice for serious technical terrain.
+The combination of burly bindings, aggressive traction, and heel lifts for steep terrain make for an impressive all-around snowshoe that was an obvious choice for our Editors' Choice.

 Curious about the Men's Version?